About Traineeships

 For Trainees registered under NSW Smart and Skilled, the fees are as specified in the NSW Skills List pricing schedule applicable at the date of enrolment for that qualification.

-As at July 2022 the standard Enrolment Fee for New Entrant Trainees was $0, but check this information using the Fee Checker on the relevant course website page.
+As at July 2023 the standard Enrolment Fee for New Entrant Trainees remains at $0, but check this information using the Fee Checker on the relevant course website page.

-For a Traineeship not on the funding list, or not within the College funding allocation, fees will be as per the College published Employer Program price or as agreed with the client on a fee for service basis.
+For a Traineeship not on the NSW Smart and Skilled funding list, or not within the College's funding allocation, fees will be as per the College published Employer Program price or as agreed with the client on a fee for service basis.

 The fees cover the required minimum number of units to complete the qualification.

-For Credit Transfers fees are reduced in accordance with Smart and Skilled rules.
+For Credit Transfers fees are reduced in accordance with Smart and Skilled rules (however where the fee is $0, Credit Transfers will not reduce the fee further).

-Refer to the Smart and Skilled Skills List.
+Refer to the NSW Skills List found here.

 • Queensland Traineeship Fees